Have Parathyroid Surgery With Us

 Who will be my surgeon?

 We have the most experienced parathyorid surgeons in the world, and every parathyroid operation has at least 2 surgeons participating and agreeing on the findings prior to your operation being completed.
 There are a minimum of 3 parathyroid surgeons and 3 other endocrine surgeons operating every day at the Hospital for Endocine Surgery, and often as many as 6 parathyroid surgeons operating at the same time.
 You will typically (but not always) be operated on by the surgeon who you consulted with you, but he will always have one or two other surgeons operating with him.
+You will chat with your surgeons in the morning before your operation.
 After our first 10,000 parathyroid operations, we found that working as teams provides the best cure rates and the lowest chance of a poor outcome--which is why you will have more than one surgeon.
 Our least experienced parathyroid surgeon has more than 6 years of daily parathyroid experience--higher numbers and more experience than you can find at almost any institution in the world.
 Dr Norman is in the operating room several days per week along with the other surgeons.

 Where should I stay near the hospital?